alan-turing-institute/PDSampler.jl/docs/src/aboutpdsampler.md

 ### Basics of factor graphs

-PDMP samplers can be adapted to explore the structure of the target distribution if it factorizes according to a factor graph i.e.:
+Piecewise Deterministic samplers can be adapted to explore the structure of the target distribution if it factorizes according to a factor graph i.e.:

 \begin{equation}
     \pi(x) \propto \prod_{f\in F} \gamma_f (x_f),